EddieSCJ/electronic-clocking/README.md

-# eletronic-clocking
+# Eletronic Clocking App
+About
-An eletronick clocking app to learn Kotlin using Spring boot, Unit and Integration Tests and complement with an angular frontend app.
+An electronic clocking app to learn Kotlin using Spring Boot, MongoDB, Unit, and Integration Tests and complement with an angular frontend app.